 Freshman Hell Week would usually begin on a Monday and wrap up on the Saturday of Homecoming.
 Prior to the week, various upperclassmen would get together and set-up rules, as well as consequences for the incoming freshmen.
 Originally, these enforcers were referred to as the Mystic Six.
 These six veiled figures would disguise themselves in robes and meet to establish the events for the week.
-Following their meeting, they would release the weeks events and consequences so that all knew what they were to do and what was expected of them during Hell Week.
-Some of these events included:

 1) wear a red lipstick "F" on your forehand every day